CharacterOverflow/factorio-analytics/readme.md

 - Blueprint Ranking / Competition - score blueprints by their actual outputs, highlighting far more data to compare them
 - Blueprint AI Model - if enough data is collected, could an AI learn to generate effective blueprints?
 This package can help test and train an AI
 - Blueprint Library Electron app - would be cool to have a factorio-assistant on the side, that can more intelligently manage all my blueprints
+- Blueprint Database - A massive database of blueprints where you can search/filter by actual outputs / rates.
+Could be possible now!

 Go crazy!
 Show us all what you make, and I'd love to add your project to this document.